 Sun Voyager’ (Sólfar)

 These are just a few of Reykjavik’s cool and quirky gems.
-Once you’ve checked them out head further afield to the geysers and waterfalls and the natural wonder of Iceland’s Golden Triangle, take a dip in the steaming Blue Lagoon or go in search of those dancing Northern Lights.
+Once you’ve checked them out head further afield to the geysers and waterfalls and the natural wonder of Iceland’s Golden Triangle, go in search of those dancing Northern Lights or take a dip in the steaming Blue Lagoon.
+There’s a private airport transfer that’ll drop you off at the Blue Lagoon for two hours and then take you to the airport.

 Reykjavik Travel Tips